 Neah-Kah-Nie Mountain Trail

-If you can tear yourself away from the beach, hike up NeahKahnie Mountain and take in the view.
+If you can tear away from the beach, hike up NeahKahnie Mountain and enjoy the view.

-There are geocaches on Neahkahnie – see our post to help you get started:
+There are geocaches on Neahkahnie – see our geocaching post to help you get started:

 Neah-Kah-Nie Mountain Trail